-Please note that from September 2017 first year students are doing the new Junior Cycle Specification which can be found here.
+Please note that the NCCA overview of the Junior Cycle Specification which can be found here.

 French is the main language studied over the three years of junior cycle, where students will have many opportunities to enjoy and learn the target language across the strands.
 They will engage in language activities and tasks such as

 - listening, reading, speaking and writing for a range of meaningful purposes